mehulagg/gitlab/doc/user/project/settings/import_export.md

 Export functionality for the full project includes Issues and Merge Requests.
 You can configure such functionality can through [project settings](index.md):

+To export a project and its data, follow these steps:

 1. Go to your project's homepage.

 1. Click **Settings** in the sidebar.